-ATTENTION: Effective Monday, April 20, 2020, per CDC recommendations, ALL patients, essential visitors, and essential vendors will be required to wear a mask while in our facility, pharmacy, and satellite clinics.
+ATTENTION: Effective Monday, April 20, 2020, per CDC recommendations, ALL patients, visitors, and vendors will be required to wear a mask while in our facility, pharmacy, and satellite clinics.
 Recent CDC mask recommendations effective May 13, 2021 have not changed within healthcare facilities and ALL patients, visitors, vendors, and staff are required to wear a mask while in our facility, pharmacy, and satellite clinics.
 We have masks available for patients to wear during their visit.
 They will drop off the mask before exiting the facility for laundering per CDC guidelines.

 TCHS is screening ALL patients upon arrival at the facility.
 For clinic visits, please use the main south entrance.
 There you will be asked a few screening questions that will determine your check-in process.